 The versatile Hungarian musician Petra Berényi enjoys a dual career as a violist and cimbalom player, having taken degrees in both instruments from the Franz Liszt Academy of Music.
-Before moving to the U.S., she performed in several contemporary music festivals in Hungary both as a chamber musician and as a participant at the International Bartok Seminar in Szombathely, Hungary, where she worked with the renowned Hungarian composer and teacher György Kurtág.
-She performed numerous chamber and symphonic orchestras such as Danubia Symphony Orchestra, Budapest Chamber-Symphony, Hungarian Virtuosos Orchestra and Hungarian National Philharmonic Orchestra.
+Before moving to the United States, she performed in several contemporary music festivals in Hungary both as a chamber musician and as a participant at the International Bartók Seminar in Szombathely, Hungary, where she worked with the renowned Hungarian composer and teacher György Kurtág.
+She performed numerous chamber and symphonic orchestras such as Danubia Symphony Orchestra, Budapest Chamber-Symphony, Hungarian Virtuosos Orchestra, and Hungarian National Philharmonic Orchestra.

 Since moving to the U.S. in 2003, she has been associate principal violist in the Musica Nova Symphonic Orchestra in Scottsdale, Arizona, and occasionally performed in the Phoenix Symphony.
 She received a full scholarship three times to the Colorado College Summer Music Festival, where she served principal and co-principal viola in the Festival Orchestra.